gigapay/Documentation/source/includes/_integrations.md

 Integration, when operating on these objects you thus need to specify which integration you are acting as by providing the `Integration-ID` header.

-There are three types of integrations:

-- Web App Integration; `type 1`: The integration used for the web app at `app.gigapay.se`.
-There is only one, it can not be deleted.
-- Invoice Integrations; `type 2`: Integrations used to manage Invoices sent to you from Freelancers.
-There is one per Freelancer, they are read-only.
-- Custom Integrations; `type 3`: Integrations created and managed by you through the api.